 With a family to support, and a need to move forward, Lovell returned to his “news” roots by moving to the weekend assignment desk at KVIA while reporting news on weekdays.
 He left KVIA for a year to try his hand as an account executive at an El Paso advertising agency.

-In 1995, Lovell came back "home" to KVIA as the station's news director.
-In 1999, NPG president David Bradley surprised Lovell by making him the station's general manager.
-He became the first general manager of a major El Paso TV station whose background was primarily news oriented.
+In 1995, Lovell came back “home” to KVIA as the station’s news director.
+In 1999, NPG president David Bradley surprised Lovell by making him the station’s general manager.
+He became the first general manager of an El Paso TV station whose background was primarily news oriented.

-Lovell's wife Marika is a native of Czechoslovakia.
+Lovell’s wife Marika is a native of Czechoslovakia.
 A chance meeting while he backpacked across Europe in 1977 has led to two high achieving daughters.
-Brigitte is a dental school graduate and director of Keeler Center for Headache & Orofacial Pain.
-Sabine is a general surgery resident at Emory University in Atlanta.
+Dr. Brigitte Lovell is a dental school graduate and fellowship trained headache and oral facial pain specialist treating patients in the Ventura, Ojai and Santa Barbara, California area.
+Dr. Sabine Lovell is a medical school graduate and amidst general surgery residency training at prestigious Emory University in Atlanta.